 Applying a good cold pressed avocado oil to your hair will improve its appearance and texture while strengthening and moisturizing the strands.
 See the page on treatments for some simple homemade ideas that are likely to be far more effective than your expensive store bought conditioners.

 Massaging avocado oil into your scalp stimulates circulation and allows it to penetrate in deeply, providing beneficial nutrients, unclogging blocked follicles and, it is reported for many people, stimulating new growth.

 Last but not least, use the oil for healthier cooking and as a recipe addition or salad dressing.
 Good nutrition on the inside can be just as important for strong and healthy hair in the long run.

-Next up is a look at avocado oil skin benefits and how to save money on moisturizers.
+Next up is a look at how to save money on moisturizers with avocado oil.